Tap and die: Tap Breakage

 To overcome these problems, special tool holders are required to minimize the chances of tap breakage during tapping.
 These are usually classified as conventional tool holders and CNC tool holders.

+Tap breakage is common, removal is difficult.
+Various methods are used to remove broken taps, to include: Manually smashing the tap, Using a tap extractor, Milling, Grinding with an Omegadrill, TIG welding, and Electrical discharge machining (EDM).

 Tool holders for tapping operations

 Various tool holders may be used for tapping depending on the requirements of the user:

 Aids for hand-tapping (simple jigs and fixtures)

 The biggest problem with simple hand-tapping is accurately aligning the tap with the hole so that they are coaxial—in other words, going in straight instead of on an angle.
 The operator must get this alignment close to ideal to produce good threads and not break the tap.
 The deeper the thread depth, the more pronounced the effect of the angular error.
 With a depth of 1 or 2 diameters, it matters little.
 With depths beyond 2 diameters, the error becomes too pronounced to ignore.
 Another fact about alignment is that the first thread cut or two establishes the direction that the rest of the threads will follow.
 You can't correct the angle after the first thread or two.

 To help with this alignment task, several kinds of jigs and fixtures can be used to provide the correct geometry (i.e., accurate coaxiality with the hole) without having to use freehand skill to approximate it: